iamcoleman/twitter-haiku-bot/README.md

-# twitter-haiku-bot
+# Twitter Haiku Bot

-Twitter bot that turns reddit comments into haikus and posts them on Twitter
+A Twitter Bot that will scrape comments from a specified subreddit or post on Reddit, turn these comments into haikus, then post the beautiful haikus to Twitter.

+### Deploy

+Just like most of my bots, this one is currently dead because I do not have enough money to pay Heroku :')